Triple helix: Stabilizing factors

 The collagen triple helix has several characteristics that increase its stability.
 When proline is incorporated into the Y position of the Gly-X-Y sequence, it is post-translationally modified to hydroxyproline.
 The hydroxyproline can enter into favorable interactions with water, which stabilizes the triple helix because the Y residues are solvent-accessible in the triple helix structure.
 The individual helices are also held together by an extensive network of amide-amide hydrogen bonds formed between the strands, each of which contributes approximately -2 kcal/mol to the overall free energy of the triple helix.
 The formation of the superhelix not only protects the critical glycine residues on the interior of the helix, but also protects the overall protein from proteolysis.

 Triple helix DNA and RNA are stabilized by many of the same forces that stabilize double-stranded DNA helices.
 With nucleotide bases oriented to the inside of the helix, closer to its axis, bases engage in hydrogen bonding with other bases.
 The bonded bases in the center exclude water, so the hydrophobic effect is particularly important in the stabilization of DNA triple helices.

 Biological role

 Proteins

 Members of the collagen superfamily are major contributors to the extracellular matrix.
 The triple helical structure provides strength and stability to collagen fibers by providing great resistance to tensile stress.
 The rigidity of the collagen fibers is an important factor that can withstand most mechanical stress, making it an ideal protein for macromolecular transport and overall structural support throughout the body.

 DNA

 There are some oligonucleotide sequences, called triplet-forming oligonucleotides (TFOs) that can bind to form a triplex with a longer molecule of double-stranded DNA; TFOs can inactivate a gene or help to induce mutations.
 TFOs can only bind to certain sites in a larger molecule, so researchers must first determine whether a TFO can bind to the gene of interest.
 Twisted intercalating nucleic acid is sometimes used to improve this process.
+Mapping of genome-wide TFO-TTS pairs by sequencing is a useful way to study the triplex forming DNA in the whole genome using oligo-library.